 Also note images are fully decompressed before rendering at runtime, so the file format will have no effect on memory use - only the download size.
 However note it's often important to choose the JPEG format for any large, detailed scenery images, since it can make the download considerably smaller.
 Be warned that JPEG does not support transparency - if any parts of an image set to use JPEG are transparent, the transparent parts will turn opaque black.

-Next, all PNG images are run through a tool called PNGCrush, which tries lots of different ways to compress the image and picks whichever results in the smallest file size.
+Next, all PNG images are run through a tool called OptiPNG, which tries lots of different ways to compress the image and picks whichever results in the smallest file size.
 This often gets an automatic and lossless 10-15% saving on the download size, but can take a long time.
-If you turn off the image recompression option on export, the PNGCrush step is skipped.
+It's also able to losslessly palette-reduce 32-bit PNGs to 8-bit PNGs when the image has 256 colors or fewer, resulting in a much smaller file size, which is particularly effective for art styles which don't use many colors, like retro style pixel art.
+If you turn off the image recompression option on export, this step is skipped.
 This can make exports very quick, but can also make the download size significantly larger.

 The image recompression process is relatively sophisticated.
 It is also totally lossless (preserving the image quality exactly) unless you explicitly set a lossy format in the Image Format dialog.
 As a result, usually there is nothing to be gained by using other image compression tools or services after export; you can trust Construct to do an excellent job of compression by itself upon export.
 (And as before, there is nothing at all to be gained from using such tools when importing to the Construct editor, since it immediately converts them to PNG-32 and you might have unnecessarily degraded the quality of your images.)